-Preserving fresh thyme in olive oil is a great idea.
+Learn how to preserve thyme and use it whenever you need.
+Preserving fresh thyme in olive oil is way easier than you think.
 It makes a great salad when you squeeze lemon on it.
 You can have it with meat dishes or at breakfast.

-She picked this fresh thyme in one of these sessions last April and canned it for us.
 We have this fresh thyme at breakfast.
 Does it sound weird?
-But it goes perfect with a slice of bread topped with cheese or olives.
-Also, you know there are always sliced tomatoes and cucumbers at a typical Turkish breakfast and this canned thyme makes a perfect touch to these veggies.
+But it goes perfect with a slice of bread topped with cheese or green olives.
+Also, you know there are always sliced tomatoes and cucumbers at a typical Turkish breakfast and this preserved thyme makes a perfect touch to these veggies.
 You can even use it as an addition to your salads, especially with meat or chicken dishes.

 Preserving Fresh Thyme

 - Method: No-Bake

 - Wash thyme well and dry it until it losts wetness.
 Separate it into bite-sized pieces.

 - Put them in a jar and pour extra virgin olive oil onto them until it covers their surface.